 A few examples of standard interview questions are:

-- What would your past manager say about you?
+What would your last manager say about you?

 2. Behavioral Interview